mattpotter234/multipeer-webcall/README.md

     Preliminary:

-        * VS Code is prefered
+        * Visual Studio Code is prefered
         * Open three separate windows in the terminal

     Server-side: (terminal 1)